Modeling Psychotherapy Dialogues with Kernelized Hashcode Representations: A Nonparametric Information-Theoretic Approach: Conclusions

 \section{Conclusions}

-This paper introduces a novel approach to dialogue modeling where responses of both participants are represented by hashcodes.
-Furthermore, a novel lower bound on Mutual Information (infogain) is derived and used as a hascode-based model-selection criterion in order to facilitate a better alignment in collaborative dialogue, as well as predictability of responses.
+This paper introduces a novel approach to dialogue modeling where responses of both participants are represented by kernelized hashcodes.
+Furthermore, a novel lower bound on Mutual Information is derived and used as a hascode-based model-selection criterion in order to facilitate a better alignment in collaborative dialogue, as well as predictability of responses.
 Our empirical results consistently demonstrate superior performance of the proposed approach over state-of-art neural network dialogue models in terms of both computational efficiency and response quality.
-In the future, we plan to further improve the approach by choosing a better response from a larger corpus, and/or using more sophisticated hashcode-to-text generative models; moreover, we plan to go beyond the current simplistic treatment of response pairs as i.i.d. samples, and focus on modeling the dynamics of a dialogue.
+For next steps, we plan to further improve the approach by choosing a better response from a larger corpus, implement more sophisticated hashcode-to-text generative models, and extend the model to the dynamics of a dialogue beyond immediate responses.
+Additionally, we will exploit the vast literature on operationalized assessment of several psychological qualities such as the Beck Depression~\cite{BDI} and Beck Anxiety~\cite{BAI} Inventories, as well as features of dialogue such as the Working Alliance Inventory~\cite{WAI}, in order to derive better hashcode representations and predictive models.
+In this sense, we expect that the lessons learned in richly evaluated therapy sessions can be extrapolated, mutatis mutandis, beyond the realm of mental health.